Alex-Angelico/Reading-Notes/class-6-readings.md

 There are three reasons using an external JS file is considered best practice:

 - Clearer organization for developers when shifting between editing HTML and JS.
-- Faster page loading for users due to the fact that all relevant CJSSS can be loaded from a single file rather than repeatedly on every web page that uses it.
+- Faster page loading for users due to the fact that all relevant JS can be loaded from a single file rather than repeatedly on every web page that uses it.
 - Ease of implementing dynamic function changes across multiple pages that refer to a common JS file.